codacy/docs/docs/release-notes/self-hosted/self-hosted-v6.0.0.md

 -   Now, Codacy supports static code analysis for Dart/Flutter projects using [dartanalyzer](https://github.com/dart-lang/sdk/tree/main/pkg/analyzer_cli){: target="_blank"}.
 The new tool checks your code for errors and warnings that are specified in the [Dart language specification](https://dart.dev/guides/language/spec){: target="_blank"}.
 (CY-4314)

+-   Added documentation on [how to configure the log level and log retention period](https://docs.codacy.com/v6.0/chart/configuration/logging/) of the Codacy components running on your Kubernetes or MicroK8s cluster.
+(CY-2768)

 ## Bug fixes

 -   Now, the **Coverage** column always appears on the Files page even when there's no coverage data, avoiding a jump in the view.
 (CY-5518)